CNSP-Workshop/CNSP-resources/docs/howtoPage.rst

 by Edmund Lalor, Giovanni Di Liberto, and Michael Broderick, and it was utilised for a number of publications.
 The dataset includes EEG data from N=19 individuals, who were presented with continuous speech from an audio-book (see `<datasetPage>`_ for further information).
-The CND dataset should be added to the dataset folder, as indicated in the figure above i.e., datasets/nauralSpeech/dataCND.
+The CND dataset should be added to the dataset folder, as indicated in the figure above i.e., `datasets/nauralSpeech/dataCND`.

 Running an example script
 =========================
 You are now ready to test the first CNSP example script.
+Open `CNSP/exampleScrips/CNSP_example1_forwardTRF.m`.